Streamlined energy and carbon reporting for colleges

 4. Who should report and where?

-The ESFA encourages all corporations to publish the information set out below on the corporation’s website before 31 March each year.
-Corporations may also choose to include the information in their annual report within the financial statements.
+DfE encourages all colleges to publish the information set out below on the college’s website before 31 March each year.
+Although it is not a requirement for most bodies in the statutory FE sector (but may be mandatory for some designated institutions as set out in section 2 above), colleges may also choose to include the information in their annual report and accounts.
 Prior year equivalent figures should also be reported for comparison.

 5. What should the disclosure include?